 Combat hungeR with Healthy Food

-Amid the pandemic, one in seven Americans is relying on food pantries, soup kitchens, and the like to survive.
+One in six Americans is relying on food pantries, soup kitchens, and the like to survive.
 Our nation is in dire need, not just for food but for HEALTHY nonperishables that are hard to come by in overwhelmed food relief centers.

 Over the last four years, our Think Before You Donate campaign has taught millions the best nonperishable foods to give to heal the hungry . . . and why healthy food matters so much.